 Further, if the royalty/FTS is received from a non-resident (i.e., not from the Government or an Indian concern), the applicable tax rate would be 40% (plus applicable surcharge and education cess).
-However, in such a scenario, the benefit of net basis taxation may not be available.
+However, in such a scenario, the benefit of net basis of taxation would be available.

-A general principle to be kept in perspective is that provisions of sections 9(1)(vi) and (vii) of the Act deal specifically with royalty and FTS, respectively.
-Accordingly, given that a specific provision would override a i.e. in accordance with section 28 to section 44C of the Act.
+A general principle that must be kept in perspective is that provisions of sections 9(1)(vi) and 9(1) (vii) of the Act deal specifically with royalty and FTS, respectively.
+Accordingly, given that a specific provision would override a generic provision, section 9(1)(i) of the Act should not be applied in circumstances where a particular income qualifies as "royalty" or "FTS" but is not taxable by virtue of any specific exclusion.
+This view is duly supported by certain judicial precedents% as well.

+i.e. in accordance with section 28 to section 44C of the Act.